Training-free Adjustable Polynomial Graph Filtering for Ultra-fast Multimodal Recommendation: Experimental Results and Analyses

 \item As evidenced by the results of both \textsf{MM-GF-t} and \textsf{MM-GF-tv}, the gain of further leveraging the visual modality over \textsf{MM-GF-t} is indeed marginal; such a pattern was also comprehensively discussed in the earlier study in \cite{zhou2023comprehensive}.

 \item The performance degradation in \textsf{MM-GF-pf} demonstrates that our modality-specific polynomial filter design contributes to the improvement of performance.
-Moreover, handling the bound of frequencies is essential for accurate predictions, as \textsf{MM-GF-f} leads to a considerable drop in performance.
+Moreover, handling the bound of frequencies is essential for accurate predictions, as \textsf{MM-GF-f} and \textsf{MM-GF-h} lead to a considerable drop in performance.

 \end{enumerate}